 - Bar, Barbeque Facilities, Battery Charging Facilities, Internet Access (Complimentary), Laundry Service (Complimentary), Pool, Private Vehicle Available

 - Room facilities

-- Balcony / Deck, Bath, Dressing Gowns, Electrical Outlets, En-Suite, Fan, Hair Dryer, Laundry Service (Complimentary), Outside Shower, Pure Cotton Linen, Safe, Shower, Tea / Coffee, Verandah
+- Balcony / Deck, Bath, Dressing Gowns, Electrical Outlets, En-Suite, Fan, Hair Dryer, Laundry Service (Complimentary), Outside Shower, Pure Cotton Linen, Safe, Tea / Coffee, Verandah

 - Activities on site